Best Black Friday mobile phone and contract deals: from iPhone to Samsung, O2 to Tesco Mobile

 The best mobile phone deals from EE, Vodafone and more by retailer and by phone so you can snap up that Black Friday deal.

-With Black Friday just around the corner we’re already seeing lots of products with early offers ahead of late-November mega-sale, and there will definitely be some red-hot phone deals.
+With Black Friday just around the corner, we’re already seeing lots of products with early offers ahead of the late-November mega-sale, and there will definitely be some red-hot phone deals.

-Much of normal life has been put on hold this year, but new phones are still being announced by the day, and we are seeing many major new handsets launched in autumn 2020.
-The Google Pixel 4a was launched at the beginning of October, closely followed by the Sony Xperia 5 II.
+Much of normal life has been put on hold this year, but new phones are still being announced by the day, and we saw many major new handsets launched in autumn 2020.

 And while the latest Bond film has been postponed for release until 2021, its featured phone brand Nokia pushed ahead with the launch of the Nokia 8.3 5G.
 You can head to our upcoming 2020 phones page for an overview of new handsets and their release dates.